HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

     ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Format_Markup.png)

-- **Image Element**
+- **Image elements**

     An image content element represents an actual image.
 A placeholder image icon is displayed in Presentation Designer and the image source and image attributes (for example, width and height) set in the content item are followed in the preview.

     ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Image.png)

-- **Link Element**
+- **Link elements**

     A link content element represents a hyperlink, which is a connection or reference to another resource depending on what is set on the content item.
 In Presentation Designer, a placeholder text using the element's display title is shown.
-You can apply styling options to the placeholder text through the **Style** panel, similar to text content elements.
+You can apply styling options to the placeholder text through the **Style items** panel, similar to text content elements.

     ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Link.png)

 ### Property tags